dwraithrah/SeniorProjectGame/README.md

 ## INSTALLATION:
 If you download this repository the game requires no installation.
 Simply go into the GoblinAssaultVersions folder, choose which version you wish to play (Easy mode or hard mode), go in that respective folder and double click on either GoblinAssaultE (if you go into the easy folder) or GoblinAssaultH (if you go into the hard folder).
 From there a Game configuration screen will come up.
 You can choose screen resolution (its recommended you play at the default resolution), whether you want the game in full screen or windowed, and graphics quality.
 You can also choose which monitor, if you have multiple, you want to play from.
 Then hit play and enjoy.

+If you wish to view the project in Unity, the GoblinGame folder holds everything you need.
+Be advised, the models and animations were ported directly over from Blender.
+As such, Eloy and I found that to view the models and animations in Unity you have to have Blender installed on your computer.

 ## CONTROLS:
 The space bar is used to swing the club.
 Movement is done using the arrow keys, left arrow moving left, right arrow moving right.